 3 Today, Hadrian’s Wall is acclaimed as one of Britain’s most iconic landmarks and the largest surviving Roman monument in Europe.

-9 The Wall that is in existence today is estimated to be only 10% of the original.
+9 The Wall you see and walk beside in the 21st century is estimated to be only 10% of the original.
 Over the centuries, stone has been removed, buried or destroyed.
 The chances are you will still be very impressed by the “remains”.

 10 Many people assume that Hadrian’s Wall was once the border between England and Scotland but this is not so.
 The two kingdoms didn’t exist when Hadrian’s Wall was built.